-It's accepted on millions of websites, from Amazon to the smallest online operation, and increasingly it can even be used on the High Street to pay for meals and purchases.
+It's accepted on millions of websites, from Amazon to the minor online operation, and increasingly it can even be used on the High Street to pay for meals and purchases.

-For those of us primarily interested in a payment system for general use online, the first stop is the tab labeled Personal on the PayPal website.
-This leads to a page where you can find all essential information relating to the service, as well as links to get you started or investigate further.
+For those primarily interested in a payment system for general use online, the first stop is the tab labelled Personal on the PayPal website.
+This leads to a page where you can find all essential information relating to the service and links to get you started or investigate further.

-Hitting the sign up button takes you to a page with two options: personal and business.
-You'll want a personal account if you just want to use PayPal to make deposits to your casino accounts or to pay for gifts, goods and services online.
+Hitting the sign-up button takes you to a page with two options: personal and business.
+You'll want a personal account to use PayPal to deposit your casino accounts or pay for gifts, goods and services online.
 If you want to be able to take PayPal payments in any volume as well, then a business account is the way to go.

-Assuming you just want to use your account to make payments and deposits, then the process is simple and straightforward, with your personal contact and security details being requested, and some details regarding the bank account or debit card from which you're going to make payments into your account.
+Assuming you want to use your account to make payments and deposits, then the process is simple, with your personal contact and security details being requested and some details regarding the bank account or debit card from which you will make payments into your account.

 Is PayPal safe?

-One of the best features of PayPal is that even without a business account you can have the money paid into your account by someone else, so if, for example, you pay for a meal out with a friend, you can request a payment for their share and they can simply pay into your PayPal account.
+One of the best features of PayPal is that even without a business account, you can have the money paid into your account by someone else, so if, for example, you pay for a meal out with a friend, you can request a payment for their share.
+They can pay into your PayPal account.

-And on that note, you should know that if you use your PayPal account for a transaction involving the chance of currencies, you can now use PayPal as the currency exchange provider which gives you back 2% in cash!
+And on that note, you should know that if you use your PayPal account for a transaction involving the chance of currencies, you can now use PayPal as the currency exchange provider, giving you back 2% in cash!
 This benefit is unique among eWallets.

-PayPal also offer a ‘one-click' service, which some retailers and outlets use, which allows you to make purchases even more quickly and easily.
+PayPal also offers a ‘one-click' service, which some retailers and outlets use, which allows you to make purchases even more quickly and easily.

-You can be sure these casinos offer a great choice of games, generous bonuses, progressive Jackpots and ongoing fun.
+You can be sure these casinos offer great games, generous bonuses, progressive Jackpots and ongoing fun.
 They're 100% safe under UK law regulation so you're good to go.